Back to California

 What This Bill Does

-• Makes it a crime for people to work together to steal metal items like copper, iron, or brass from places such as railroads or utility companies.
+• Makes it a crime to work with others to steal specified metal items from places like railroads, utility companies, or public entities.

-• Requires local law enforcement agencies to share information about metal theft with the Department of Justice.
+• Allows local law enforcement agencies, public agencies, and private entities to share information about metal thefts with the Department of Justice.

 Who It Names or Affects